Hi, I’m Megan, and I’m so happy you’re here!

 - and meeting with clients as a recipe consultant, to support the wellness diet process

 Our family spent over five years on the healing GAPS diet.
-During this time we developed baking techniques unlike any we found on the web.
-We do not use store-bought almond flour or almond butter; (see my article on almonds to learn why); we did not use high-sugar fruits like bananas.
-The goal for us is not just Paleo grain-free baking, but whole foods that help to heal or maintain optimum health.
+During that time, I developed baking techniques unlike any we found on the web.
+I do not use store-bought almond flour or almond butter; (see my article on almonds to learn why).
+The goal for me is not just Paleo grain-free baking, but whole foods that help to heal or maintain optimum health.
 So proper assimilation of nutrients is important to me when I create recipes and handle ingredients.

 Bone broth soups and stews comprise an important part of our diet, even now, in the home stretch of our healing.

-In addition to being a mama, and devoted to our family’s healing, I also teach GAPS, Paleo, and WAP Traditional food cooking classes in Eugene, OR.
-I am also a Recipe Consultant, meeting with individuals each week, referred to me by gastroenterologists, naturopaths, energy practitioners and medical doctors.
+In addition to being a mama, cookbook author and blogger, I am a Recipe Consultant, meeting with individuals each week, referred to me by gastroenterologists, naturopaths, energy practitioners and medical doctors.
 I am not a dietician or a nutritionist.
 My specialty is food, and healing food in particular.
 My goal when I meet with a client is to help them succeed on their healing diet.
 Too often patients receive a recommended diet from their healthcare practitioner but can’t implement it for many reasons.
 I share recipes, techniques and practical inspiration to help my clients succeed and heal.

-Thank you for following my blog and Facebook page!
+Thank you for following my blog, my Pinterest account and Facebook page!
+These additional social media resources allow me to serve you.
 Your comments are always appreciated.
 Hang in there; we’re in this together!